Temporal Shuffling for Defending Deep Action Recognition Models against Adversarial Attacks: Influence of temporal changes of adversarial perturbations

 \subsection{Importance of temporal patterns}

 To study the importance of the temporal patterns of adversarial perturbations, we test the efficacy of adversarial perturbations ignoring temporal patterns in two ways.
 First, we set a constraint that adversarial perturbations are static over frames to exclude any temporal pattern completely.
-Second, we generate adversarial perturbations without considering the temporal dimension, which still vary over frames but are not optimized in the temporal dimension. \\[-2\baselineskip]
+Second, we generate adversarial perturbations without considering the temporal dimension, which still vary over frames but are not optimized in the temporal dimension. \\[-0.5\baselineskip]

-\paragraph{Case 1: Generating static perturbations.} We limit a perturbation to be static, i.e., $P=\{p,p,...,p\}$, which is found by I-FGSM.
-Thus, the same perturbation is added to each frame of $X$, so any temporal pattern does not exist in the perturbation. \\[-2\baselineskip]
+\textbf{Case 1: Generating static perturbations.} We introduce a static perturbation $P=\{p,p,...,p\}$, i.e., the same perturbation $p$ is added to all video frames.
+To update the perturbation $p$, we employ a modified I-FGSM update rule as follows:

+where $min_t(X)$ and $max_t(X)$ are the minimum and maximum values of $X$ through the time axis, respectively.
+Thus, any temporal pattern does not exist in the perturbation. \\[-0.5\baselineskip]

-\paragraph{Case 2: Generating perturbations without considering the temporal dimension} In this case, we first generate one frame perturbation $p(i)$ ($i \in [1, ... , T]$) using the method in \cite{hwang2021just} for each frame separately, and then merge them to compose $P=\{p(1), p(2), ..., p(T)\}$.
-In this way, the perturbation does not consider the temporal dimension. \\[-2\baselineskip]
+\newcolumntype{b}{>{\hsize=1\hsize \arraybackslash}X} \newcolumntype{s}{>{\hsize=1\hsize \arraybackslash}X} \textbf{Case 2: Generating perturbations without considering the temporal dimension} In this case, we generate a multi-frame (3D) perturbation from one-frame (2D) perturbations that are computed individually for each frame.
+For this, we adopt the One Frame Attack (OFA) method proposed by \cite{hwang2021just}.
+In other words, we update only the one-frame perturbation ($p(i)$) within a sequence of multi-frame perturbation ($p(1), ..., p(T)$) using a modified I-FGSM rule, as expressed by the following equations:

+where $x(i)$ represents the $i$-th frame of the input $X$.
+Note that this approach generates one-frame perturbations independently without considering perturbations in other frames.
+Consequently, although the resulting 3D perturbation exhibits temporal changes, it does not exploit the temporal dimension to attack the model. \\[-0.5\baselineskip]